About the Fellowship & Application Requirements

 Anne E. Berens is a medical student at Harvard Medical School.
 Berens is interested in developing and implementing tailored assessment tools to measure childhood adversity in low-income countries.
 She received a B.A. in Human Biology with a Global Health concentration from Stanford University, an M.S. in Public Health in Developing Countries from the London School of Hygiene and Tropical Medicine, and an M.A. in Philosophy, Politics and Economics of Health from University College London.
 Her mentor will be Center-affiliated faculty member Charles A. Nelson III, the Richard David Scott Chair in Pediatric Developmental Medicine Research at Boston Children’s Hospital, professor of pediatrics and neuroscience at Harvard Medical School, and professor of education at the Harvard Graduate School of Education.

 Maleka Donaldson Gramling is a doctoral student in the Human Development and Education program at the Harvard Graduate School of Education.
 Donaldson Gramling’s research focuses on how teachers and students respond to student mistakes made during classroom learning.
 Her work will build on insights from neuroscience and psychology to illuminate the nuanced social workings of young children’s educational environments.
 She holds an A.B. in Biology from Harvard College and Ed.M. degrees in Human Development and Psychology and Learning and Teaching from the Harvard Graduate School of Education.
 Her mentor will be Tina A. Grotzer, associate professor of education at the Harvard Graduate School of Education.
+Donaldson Gramling’s research is featured in this news article from the Harvard Graduate School of Education.

 Jessica Schleider is a doctoral student in Clinical Science in the Department of Psychology at the Harvard Graduate School of Arts and Sciences.
 She is interested in identifying, improving, and disseminating treatments for anxiety and depression in youth.
 Her research will test whether a single-session intervention teaching incremental theories of personality can strengthen recovery from social stress and prevent the development of internalizing problems in early adolescents.
 Schleider holds a B.A. in Psychology from Swarthmore College and an A.M. in Psychology from Harvard University.
 Her mentor will be Center-affiliated faculty member John R. Weisz, professor of psychology in the Department of Psychology of the Harvard Faculty of Arts and Sciences.